From Cliffs to Lighthouses: Discover South Africa’s Coastal Landmarks

 Further up the Western Cape lies the Cape of Good Hope, part of the Table Mountain National Park.
 While not the southern tip, it’s certainly one of the most dramatic.
 Towering cliffs, windswept fynbos, and roaming wildlife give it a wild majesty.

-At Cape Point, you can visit the lighthouse, ride the Flying Dutchman funicular, and marvel at panoramic views over False Bay.
-It’s a day trip worth taking, and a scenic one too — especially if you drive the coastal road via Hermanus and Betty’s Bay.
+At Cape Point, you can visit the lighthouse, ride the Flying Dutchman funicular, and admire the panoramic views over False Bay.
+It’s a day trip worth taking, and a scenic one too – especially if you drive the coastal road via Hermanus and Betty’s Bay.

 Cape of Good Hope